rimu/no-qanon/README.md

 > For the `https://www.example.com` website, add `example.com` to the `sources/default.txt` file.

 Then, when you push your changes to the `sources` folder, GitHub actions should kick in and automatically generate new versions of the blocklists.
-Should you want to generate them yourself, you can run the `scripts/update.sh` script (prerequisites : bash, python, git).
+Should you want to generate them yourself, you can run the `scripts/update.sh` script (prerequisites : bash, python).

 Finally, make a pull request: we'll review and approve it within a few days.